lagadic/vision_visp/README.md

 Setup
 -----

-This package can be compiled like any other ROS package using `rosmake`.
+This package can be compiled like any other catkin package using `catkin_make`.

 Documentation
 -------------